robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ## Automation

-- Tells Ableton to set a parameter to a specific value at a specific time
+- Automation sets a parameter to a specific value
-- In Session View, Automation is displayed in Clips
+- In Session View, Automation is by clip, while in the Arrangement View it's by track
 - If a parameter has been automated, a red dot is displayed on that control

 ## Modulation

+- Modulation is always relative to the parameters current value
+- Modulation is by clip both in the Arrangement and Session views

+### Multiplicative vs. Additive

+Modulation can either by multiplicative or additive, if the modulation range goes from `0--100%`, it's multiplicative, if it goes from -`50--50%`, then it's additive.

+- Multiplicative never increases the value of a parameter it only attenuates it (so if a parameter is set to `70%`, setting the modulation to `0`% will set it to `0%`, and `100%` will set it to `70%`)
+- Additive will increase or decrease the value of a parameter by up to half of the parameters range (so if a parameter is set to `70%`, setting the modulation to `-50%` will set it to `20%` and `+50%` will set it to `100%`)

 ## Devices